School Uniform and the School Day

 The school will consistently aim to raise the status of vocational education generally and to provide high quality, vocationally relevant provision for its pupils.

 In Year’s 10 and 11 the school offers pupils the opportunity to undertake a 2 week work placement, and in some cases an extended period, usually one or two days per week.
-The range of placements has seen pupils undertaking occupations in the retail trade, child and adult care, working at professional football clubs, libraries, vehicle mechanics and reptiles.
+The range of placements has seen pupils undertaking occupations in the retail trade, child and adult care, working at professional football clubs, kennels, vehicle mechanics and reptiles.